stfc/PSyclone/doc/developer_guide/psyir_backends.rst

 The additional complexity of the PSy-layer comes from the fact that it contains multiple domain-specific concepts and parallel concepts that are not part of the target languages.
-Instead of dealing with this concepts in the visitors we require that any domain-specific concept introduced in top of the core PSyIR constructs contains the logic to lower this concept into language level constructs.
-The reasons to choose a method instead of a visitor for this transformation are:
+Instead of dealing with these concepts in the visitors we require that any domain-specific concept introduced on top of the core PSyIR constructs contains the logic to lower this concept into language level constructs.
+The reasons for choosing a method instead of a visitor for this transformation are:

 - Each concept introduced by the API-developer will need lowering instructions, and this is better implied by an abstract class in the node that needs to be filled.
-- It fits better with the in-place transformation currently used for the lowering in order to reuse the symbols or connections that are already appropriate.
+- The lowering is done in-place.
+A method fits better with modifying the AST in-place because it can use and modify the nodes private fields.

 The current proposed solution is to create a 2-phase generation workflow where a domain-specific PSyIR is first lowered to a language-level version of the